 The notion that FREE draws more buyers is something we all know for a long time now, Dan Ariely provided a scientific proof to it with his behavioral experiments (He did many of those and published them in his books, I shared only one small piece).

-When I look back at how we grew our retail business, I remember a lot of obvious things that we did (negotiate better prices, find more suppliers, list on multiple channels, offer excellent customer support etc.) but I remember mostly the unusual approaches we’ve taken which proved to be much more successful than the predictable and obvious business practices.
+When I look back at how we grew our retail business, I remember a lot of obvious things that we did (negotiate better prices, find more suppliers, list on multiple channels, offer excellent customer service etc.) but I remember mostly the unusual approaches we’ve taken which proved to be much more successful than the predictable and obvious business practices.

 The upside of doing something differently in my eyes is much bigger than implementing known business tactics to increase sales, it’s almost as if you are guaranteed to increase your sales but with a very limited upside.